 Projects and programmes in partner countries

-Economic and trade policy measures in the South
+Economic development cooperation in the South

-Transition cooperation in the East
+Transition cooperation in the East (priority countries)

 Switzerland's contribution to the enlarged EU